Microsoft nears big bet on TikTok after risky LinkedIn deal shows promise

 TikTok is a bigger gamble because it caters to a less-affluent audience than LinkedIn, where advertisers typically pay more to attract wealthier consumers.
 TikTok's ad sales team and technology also are far less mature than LinkedIn's were, and TikTok faces greater competition.

-LinkedIn "was bought on domination of a sector, good revenue, and good margins," said Mike Vorhaus, head of Vorhaus Advisors.
+LinkedIn "was bought on domination of a sector, good revenue, and good margins", said Mike Vorhaus, head of Vorhaus Advisers.
 "TikTok is going to be valued based on its incredible user growth and mobile advertising revenue opportunities."

-TikTok would make Microsoft relevant among both young engineers looking for a hip place to work and advertisers clamoring for alternatives to Facebook and Google.
+TikTok would make Microsoft relevant among both young engineers looking for a hip place to work and advertisers clamouring for alternatives to Facebook and Google.

 Green, the YouTube star, said he doubted Microsoft ownership would hurt TikTok, noting he amassed 600,000 TikTok followers since he began posting a month ago.